-North Korea says Trump must accept its status as a nuclear weapons state
+North Korea says US must accept its status as a nuclear weapons state

 “If negotiations are possible, the terms of engagement have fundamentally changed,” Town added.

 “It won’t be about denuclearisation, but there may be room for talks under a different framing.
-However, whether the US is willing to take that leap is yet to be seen.
+However, whether the US is willing to take that leap is yet to be seen.”